maurolepore/maurolepore/README.md

 (CI/CD).
 * Technical Writing: Writing documentation that is clear, correct, complete and maintainable.
-* Architecture: Evolving the system's architecture as necessary to allow growth.
+* Software architecture: Evolving the system's architecture as necessary to allow growth.
 * Mentoring: Empowering other developers to do all of these themselves.

 ### EXPERIENCE